-When talking about Ketogenic Diet it is always necessary to remember what is the origin of its name: Ketosis.
-In this article you are going to learn how the body normally produces energy and what is Ketosis, seeing also some of the characteristics of this metabolic state.
+When talking about Ketogenic Diet, it is always necessary to remember what is the origin of its name: Ketosis.
+In this article, you are going to learn how the body normally produces energy and what it is Ketosis, also seeing some of the characteristics of this metabolic state.

 How Your Body Gets Energy